KhronosGroup/Vulkan-Hpp/README.md

 ### Structure Pointer Chains

-Vulkan allows chaining of structures through the pNext pointer.
-Vulkan-Hpp has a variadic template class which allows constructing of such structure chains with minimal efforts.
+Vulkan allows chaining of structures through the `pNext` pointer.
+Vulkan-Hpp has a variadic class template which allows constructing of such structure chains with minimal efforts.
 In addition to this it checks at compile time if the spec allows the construction of such a `pNext` chain.

 ```c++
 // This will compile successfully.